Zephilinox/Zephilinox.github.io-hugo/content/projects/Entity Component System.md

 weight: 2
 ---

-After reading the blog post on [T-Machine](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/) I decided to create an [Entity Component System](https://github.com/Zephilinox/ECS) by using C++ and SFML.
+After reading the blog post on [T-Machine](http://t-machine.org/index.php/2007/09/03/entity-systems-are-the-future-of-mmog-development-part-1/) I decided to create an [Entity Component System](https://github.com/Zephilinox/ECS) in 2012 by using C++ and SFML.
 The ECS is unlike that present in Unity, as all components only contain data.

 <!--more-->